boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~~
 {: #figure-orch title="5G End-to-End Slice Orchestration with TN" artwork-align="center"}

-> The various orchestration depicted in the figure encompass the 3GPP's Network Slice Subnet Management Function (NSSMF) mentioned, e.g., in Figure 5 of {{?I-D.ietf-teas-5g-network-slice-application}}.
+The various orchestration depicted in {{figure-orch}} encompass the 3GPP's Network Slice Subnet Management Function (NSSMF) mentioned, e.g., in Figure 5 of {{?I-D.ietf-teas-5g-network-slice-application}}.

 ### Transport Network Segments and Network Slice Instantiation {#sec-tn-nsi}

-In reference to the architecture depicted in {{sec-5g-sli-arch}}, the connectivity between NFs can be decomposed into three main types of segments that are shown in {{fig-end-to-end}}.
+In reference to the architecture depicted in {{sec-5g-sli-arch}}, the connectivity between NFs can be decomposed into three main segment types that are shown in {{fig-end-to-end}}:

 Customer Site:
-: Either connects two NFs located in the same customer site (e.g., NF1-NF2) or connects a NF to a CE (e.g., NF1-CE).
-This segment may not be present if the NF is the CE (e.g., NF3): in this case the AC connects the NF to the PE.
+: Either connects NFs located in the same customer site (e.g., NF1-NF2) or connects a NF to a CE (e.g., NF1-CE).
+This segment may not be present if the NF is the CE (e.g., NF3): in this case the AC connects the NF to a PE.
 : The realization of this segment is driven by the 5G Network Orchestration (e.g., NFs instantiation) and the Customer Site Orchestration for the TN part.

 Provider Network: